Шедевры живописи, антикварные редкости, эксклюзивные артефакты — всё это в нашем Telegram-канале.

 What incredible thing did Leonov do?
 Why did porcelain in his hands become alive, sharp, full of daring?

 Look: most artists of that time were captivated by the struggle for "new Soviet content."
-In porcelain, this meant — emblems, slogans, tractors, posters.
-All of this looks lively, but extremely boring, as if you were drinking tea from a newspaper-cup.
+In porcelain, this meant—emblems, slogans, tractors, posters.
+All of this looks lively, but extremely boring, as if you were drinking tea from a newspaper cup.

 Service "Fine Yellow Polka Dots"

 P.V.
 Leonov (author of the painting sketch).
-Teapot from the service "Sprawling Flowers on a Green Background", Teapot shape "C-1" by E. Shtriker.
+Teapot from the service "Spreading Flowers on a Green Background", Teapot shape "C-1" by E. Shtriker.
 1937.
 Porcelain, overglaze covering and painting.
 P.V.
 Leonov (author of the painting sketch).
 Teapot from the "Flowers" Service, Shape "C-1" by E. Shtriker.
 1937.
 Porcelain; overglaze painting.

-Dulevo Meets the Revolution
+Dulyovo Meets the Revolution

 What does he bring with him?